kensanata/just-halberds/Altenstein.md

 **Meromer** is a mercenary recently returned from a war in foreign lands.
 He has a nice horse and knows how to ride, deeds for the ruins of Felsenfest (currently occupied by the giant Feuerhammer) and Eiswarte (currently occupied by harpies).

 **Ingolind** is Meromer’s sworn enemy, a victim of his plundering abroad, come here on his trail to take revenge.
+This character has not been detailed.

 ### Three Giants